With the advent of radio in the 1920s, a historic new communications era had arrived.

-Learn about the different plastics used to make radio cabinets.
+Learn how to tell the difference in plastics used to make radio cabinets

 Identify your vintage radio with photos and schematics in the gallery.

-Hopefully, this will help serve as a guide to show some of the high style radios that can be found.
+Hopefully, this will help serve as a guide to show some of the high style radios that were made.

 Warning: Radio Collecting can be addicting!